Hollins University: Athletics

 Hollins University athletics is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing throughout Virginia in the Old Dominion Athletic Conference (ODAC) since the 1981–82 academic year.

 Hollins competes in eight intercollegiate varsity sports: basketball, cross country, riding, soccer, swimming, tennis, track & field (indoor and outdoor) and volleyball.
 In the past Hollins has had programs in golf, fencing, and field hockey.
 The last year that the university had a golf program was in the 2017–18 academic year.
 The school also had a lacrosse program, but it was discontinued in 2023.

-Hollins is well known for its riding program and was named a Kaplan "Hot School" for riding in 2004–05.
-To date, Hollins has won 18 individual national championships, two team national championships, and four individual national high point rider championships.
-Hollins consistently dominates ODAC team competition.

 Hollins does not have a mascot, and the sports teams do not have an official nickname.
 In 1989, students voted against 100 mascot ideas.

 As part of its Education through Skills and Perspectives (ESP) general education requirement program, two regular terms of physical education course work are required for graduation.